agrutkarsh/ensemble-classifier-comparison/README.md

 # ensemble-classifier-comparison

-The set of code compares ensemble classifiers for more detail on the motivation and details of comparison read
+The set of code contains Adaboost, Bagging, Random Forest and Majority Voting (with 5 Kernel-SVMs as base classifiers) ensemble classifiers.